CesiumGS/3d-tiles/README.md

   "children": [...]
 }
 ```
-The top-level `box` property defines the bounding volume with the order `[west, south, east, north, minimum height, maximum height]`.
-Longitude and latitude are in radians, and height is in meters above (or below) the WGS84 ellipsoid.
+The top-level `box` property is an array of six numbers that define the bounding volume with the order `[west, south, east, north, minimum height, maximum height]`.
+Longitudes and latitudes are in radians, and heights are in meters above (or below) the WGS84 ellipsoid.

-The `geometricError` property defines the error, in meters, introduced if this tile is rendered and its children are not.
-At runtime, the geometric error is used to compute _screen-space error_ (SSE), i.e., the error in pixels, to drive _Hierarchical Level of Detail_ (HLOD) refinement, i.e., decide if a tile sufficiently detailed for the current view or if its children should be considered.
+The `geometricError` property is a nonnegative number that defines the error, in meters, introduced if this tile is rendered and its children are not.
+At runtime, the geometric error is used to compute _screen-space error_ (SSE), i.e., the error in pixels.
+The SSE determines _Hierarchical Level of Detail_ (HLOD) refinement, i.e., if a tile is sufficiently detailed for the current view or if its children should be considered.

-The `contents` property contains metadata about the tile's content and a link to the content.  `contents.type` defines the [tile format](#tileFormats) and `contents.url` points to the tile's contents with an absolute or relative url.  `contents.batchSize` defines the number of models batched in the tile, e.g., above, there are 29 buildings in the tile.
+The `contents` property is an object that contains metadata about the tile's content and a link to the content.  `contents.type` is a string that defines the [tile format](#tileFormats) and `contents.url` is a string that points to the tile's contents with an absolute or relative url.  `contents.batchSize` is a nonnegative integer that defines the number of models batched in the tile, e.g., above, there are 29 buildings in the tile.

 `contents.box` defines an optional bounding volume similar to the top-level `box` property; however, `contents.box` is a tight fit box enclosing just the tile's contents.
 This is used for replacement refinement; `box` provides spatial coherence and `contents.box` enables tight view frustum culling.

-The screenshot below shows the bounding boxes for the root tile for [Canary Wharf](http://cesiumjs.org/CanaryWharf/).  `box` is red, and enclosed the entire area of the dataset; `contents.box` is blue, and encloses just the models in the root tile.
+The screenshot below shows the bounding volumes for the root tile for [Canary Wharf](http://cesiumjs.org/CanaryWharf/).  `box` is red, and enclosed the entire area of the tileset; `contents.box` is blue, and encloses just the models in the root tile.

 ![](figures/contentsBox.png)

-`children` is an array of child tiles described in the [section below](#tiles.json).
+`children` is an array of object that define child tiles.
+See the [section below](#tiles.json).

 ![](figures/tile.jpg)

 <a name="tiles.json">
 ## tiles.json

-_tiles.json_ defines a tileset using the JSON for tile metadata described above.
+_tiles.json_ defines a tileset.
 Here is a subset of the tiles.json used for [Canary Wharf](http://cesiumjs.org/CanaryWharf/) (also see the complete [tiles.json](examples/tiles.json)):
 ```json
 {
   "properties": {